 Who we are

 VACCELERATE is a clinical research network for the coordination and conduct of COVID-19 vaccine trials.
-The network is comprised of academic institutions from all over Europe: The consortium is led by the University of Cologne, Germany, and currently includes 29 national partners in 18 EU-member states and 5 countries associated to the EU Horizon 2020 research programme.
+The network is comprised of academic institutions from all over Europe: The consortium is led by the University Hospital Cologne, Germany, and currently includes 31 national partners in 18 EU-member states and 5 countries associated to the EU Horizon 2020 research programme.

 What we do

 VACCELERATE offers expertise, services, resources and solutions to speed up existing and upcoming development programmes as well as market authorisations for new vaccines and vaccination strategies.
 The network serves as a single entry-point for all stakeholders in COVID-19 vaccine development (pharma, academia, European Commission, EMA, ECDC, national health authorities and others) for phase 2 and 3 trials in Europe.
-The network will address any research question of interest, such as vaccine efficacy in virus variants, trials in children, pregnant women, immuno-compromised patients, trials on combination of different vaccines etc. The establishment of a European Volunteer Eegistry for vaccine trials provides fast and efficient recruitment of trial participants (>35,000 volunteers in Austria, Cyprus, Germany, Greece, Ireland, Norway, Spain, Turkey, expansion to more countries ongoing).
+The network will address any research question of interest, such as vaccine efficacy in virus variants, trials in children, pregnant women, immuno-compromised patients, trials on combination of different vaccines etc. The establishment of a European Volunteer Registry for vaccine trials provides fast and efficient recruitment of trial participants (>107,000 volunteers in 22 countries: Austria, Belgium, Cyprus, Czech Republic, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Lithuania, Netherlands, Norway, Poland, Spain, Sweden, Switzerland, Turkey, United Kingdom, Ukraine, expansion to more countries ongoing).

 VACCELERATE conducts capacity mapping of new clinical trial sites and laboratories with standardised methods and protocols, and provides standardised educational measures, training and quality management for harmonised vaccine trials.
-It already holds information on 470 clinical trial sites in 39 European countries.
-For details see EUVAP.
+It already holds information on 491 clinical trial sites in 39 European countries.
+For details see the VACCELERATE Site Network.
 Harmonisation of data acquisition across all network sites enables open data exchange for valid data analysis.

 To provide the central platform serving as single entry-point for European stakeholders in vaccine development, by: